pingan8787/awesome-ai-tools/README.md

 52. [Baseten](https://app.baseten.co/apps/1Bbgjg0/operator_views/6PJApo0) 👉 Baseten is a serverless backend for building ML-powered applications.
 Build apps with auto-scaling, GPU access, CRON jobs, and serverless functions.

 53. [Bgeraser](https://bgeraser.com/) 👉 Looking for an easy way to remove unwanted objects or backgrounds from your pictures?
 Look no further than Bgeraser!
-This amazing tool lets you magically erase any undesired element in your photos, be it a house, a tree, a dog, or even a rubbish bin.
-And the best part?
-It's completely free!
-With Bgeraser, you can say goodbye to unattractive or distracting items that take away from the main focus of your image.
-Say hello to stunning photos that capture the essence of your subject, free from any distracting imperfections.
-You have three fantastic options to choose from when removing unwanted elements from your photos.
-Use the Background Eraser tool to erase the image background, or try out the Magic Eraser tool to eliminate anything that spoils the image.
-Start using Bgeraser today and take your photos to the next level!

 54. [Blackink](https://blackink.ai/) 👉 Create your own unique flash tattoo in seconds.